 If you’re thinking of giving counselling or psychotherapy a try, here are seven tips for handling your first counselling experience:

-- Have a clear idea of what you want to get out of therapy.
-Are you looking for a few sessions so that you can get tools to help you with a particular problem, e.g. anger management, depression or anxiety?
-Do you have a particular issue that you would like to talk about such as a recent bereavement or relationship difficulty?
-Are you looking for longer term counselling to reflect on certain unhelpful patterns in your life?
-Maybe you just want to be able to come in for an hour each week to talk about life.
+Do you have a particular issue that you would like to talk about, such as a recent bereavement or relationship difficulty?
+Are you looking for longer-term counselling to reflect on specific unhelpful patterns in your life?
+Maybe you want to be able to come in for an hour each week to talk about life.
 Whatever it is, be clear and try to come prepared.

-- Counsellors are professionally trained to listen to a range of issues.
+Counsellors are professionally trained to listen to a range of issues.
 Although each story is unique, a good therapist can safely hold what you share.
-Try to be as open as you can, but understand it may take the time to build-up trust, so don’t be too hard on yourself.
+In your first counselling session, try to be as open as you can, but understand it may take the time to build up trust, so don’t be too hard on yourself.

-- Be realistic.
-The amount of time you is in therapy is personal.
+The amount of time you’re in therapy is personal.
 Counselling isn’t a quick fix, and the invitation is to be patient with yourself and the process.
 Give yourself the time and space to tell your story.
 With time counselling helps you to build healthier relationships, turn your life around and make long-lasting changes.

 What matters most is that you should feel respected, listened to, and be in an environment that feels safe and non-judgmental.
 You are by far the best judge of what works for you.
 Stay open, take a deep breath, and begin your journey.